![]() |

 Place the cursor in the cell you wish to give a name.

-Go directly to the name box and enter the name you desire.
+*Go directly to the name box and enter the name of your choice.

-It's now time to regenerate a new sheet of synthesis with the names of cells.
+It's now time to regenerate a new analysis sheet with cell names.

 Press the OK button.

-It's much easier to understand the results when you have representative names.
+It's much easier to understand the results when you have a name that represents the subject.

-Scenarios are very interesting to compare several situations.
+Scenarios are very interesting when you need to compare several situations.
 But pay attention to three things: the Show button, the period for decimals and the replacement of a formula by a number.

 In the upper right corner of the window of the scenarios, the Show button allows you to show the results of a scenario on the file.
 It's interesting to see the effect of a scenario on the entire model.
 But you have to be very careful with this option.
 If you continue to work, it will be with the values of the scenario and not the original values.